Udayjangra76/Moving-Average-Trading-bot/readme.md

 command: npm run start

 4.see output
-localhost:3000 for current balance and profit localhost:3000/transaction for transaction occurred till now
+localhost:3000 for current balance and profit and localhost:3000/transaction for transaction occurred till now

 5.Refresh routes each time when you want to look for current output

+Demo Result - Check MyStimulationFolder